Article I: NAME

-Section 1.
-The objectives of the Private Law Librarians & Information Professionals-Special Interest Section shall be to promote the value of members and their professional expertise; to advocate for members’ professional growth and leadership opportunities; to provide professional development and continuing education (CE) opportunities for members; to enhance members’ awareness of trends in technology, knowledge management, and the business of law through timely maintenance of the SIS websites, newsletters, and other available communication media; to represent members’ interests and concerns within the AALL and to collaborate with other special interest sections on issues of common interest.
+SECTION 1.
+The objectives of the Private Law Librarians & Information Professionals-Special Interest Section shall be to promote the value of members and their professional expertise; to advocate for members’ professional growth and leadership opportunities; to provide professional development and continuing education (CE) opportunities for members; to enhance members’ awareness of trends in technology, knowledge management, and the business of law through timely maintenance of the Section’s websites, newsletters, and other available communication media; to represent members’ interests and concerns within the AALL and to collaborate with other special interest sections on issues of common interest.

-Section 2.
+SECTION 2.
 The Section shall conduct its affairs in conformity with the Bylaws of the American Association of Law Libraries.